gryphonshafer/Bot-IRC/README.md

 This method returns a hashref of simple key value pairs for different "health" aspects (or current state) of the bot.
 It includes things like server and port connection, number of children, and so on.

+## note

+While in theory you shouldn't ever need to use it, there is a method called "note" which is a handler for writing to the log and error files.
+If you `warn` or `die`, this handler steps in automatically.
+If you'd like to `print` to STDOUT, which you really shouldn't need to do, then it's best to call this method instead.
+The reason being is that the log file is designed to be parsed in a specific way.
+If you write whatever you want to it, it will corrupt the log file.
+That said, if you really, really want to, here's how you use `note`:

+    $bot->note('Message');           # writes a message to the log file
+    $bot->note( 'Message', 'warn' ); # writes a message to the error file
+    $bot->note( 'Message', 'die' );  # writes a message to the error file the dies

 # SEE ALSO